 Longer trains are one way to improve the effectiveness and efficiency of the rail freight system, allowing more efficient operation and an increase in transport capacity.
-Railway undertakings (RUs) see longer trains as a key approach to competitive rail freight, whereas infrastructure managers (IMs) could face a major investment effort.
-A win-win situation for both RUs and IMs has to be established as the necessary investments are mainly on the infrastructure side.
+Railway undertakings (RUs) see longer trains as a key approach to competitive rail freight, whereas IM could face a major investment effort.
+A winwin situation for both RUs and infrastructure managers (IMs) have to be established as the necessary investments are mainly on the infrastructure side.
 Maximum allowed lengths of trains vary in Europe.
 Infrastructure planning has to consider additional elements for necessary length of tracks.

 The main aim of this paper is to develop an overview about the current activities of trains longer than 740 m, as agreed by CER and EIM infrastructure managers at the High Level Infrastructure Meeting in Frankfurt in 2011.
 This document explains the technical, operational and economical aspects of longer trains as well as providing an overview of experiences and solutions implemented in different countries.
+This is the 4th update on this study, done in June 2018.

 Rail is the greenest transport mode, the most efficient in terms of land-use, and the most cost-effective when managing large flows of passengers and goods.
+For environment, longer trains will contribute to transport decarbonisation since railways have lower specific CO2 emissions compared to other modes.
+Due to the modal shift that more freight on longer trains causes, the EU's transport emissions will decrease.
 Nevertheless the overall situation of the railway system in Europe, and especially the rail freight system, is not satisfactory.
-Only a few rail freight companies make profit and the modal share of the EU rail freight market in comparison to other transport modes declined from 18.5 % in 2000 to 16.2 % in 2010.
+Only a few rail freight companies make profit and the modal share of the EU rail freight market in comparison to other transport modes declined from 18.5 % in 2000 to 17,4 % in 2015.
 [1] Additionally, costs have become the most important criteria for freight customers since 2009.
 [2]

 Despite this situation, freight volumes are expected to increase more than 80 % and passenger volumes about 50 % by 2050.
 [3] This increase in freight traffic will be especially visible in combined traffic.
 The railway system, including RUs (RUs) and IMs (IMs), has to adopt new measures in order to avoid further losses in the freight modal split and benefit from the growing transport market.
 Longer trains are one promising approach to strengthen the market position of the railway system, as far as Quality of Service is preserved.
 Enabling the operation of longer trains is a significant shift for the railway system, implying the adaptation of infrastructure, technical equipment, railway operations and many other changes that need to be analysed in detail.
-This paper consolidates the discussions and the exchange of information between the experts of the CER sub-working group on longer and heavier trains.
-It is a further development of the CER principle position paper from 2011 [6].
+This paper consolidates the discussions and the exchange of information between the experts of the CER sub-working group on longer and heavier trains and other interested rail infrastructure managers in Europe, It is a further development of the CER principle position paper from 2011 [6].